KaloyanKaludov/Element/README.md

 It is supposed to be a prototype-based object-oriented scripting language.
 It is implemented in C++ without any external dependencies a part from STL.
 It has its own virtual machine, mostly inspired by Python's VM.
-The Element interpreter can interpret only a single source file for now or it can also be ran in REPL mode.
-Project files are provided for Visual Studio on Windows and for the Codelite IDE for Linux.
+Project files are provided for Visual Studio on Windows and for the Codelite IDE on Linux.
 And a basic make file.

 ### Features

-- Integer, Floating point, Boolean, String, Array and Object primitives.
+- Nil, Integer, Floating point, Boolean, String, Array and Object primitives.
 - Functions.
 - Closures.
 - Coroutines.
 - Block scopes.
+- Modules.
+- Iterators.
 - Standard flow control with if, while, for expressions.
 - Everything is an expression and everything returns a value.
+- Error handling is based on an Error value type.
 - Prototype-based OOP.
 - REPL mode.

 ### Further development

-- Importing code from files (module system?)
+- Add more tests
+- Garbage Collection/Memory Management
 - Saving and reading bytecode from compiled binary files
 - Allow multiple lines to be entered when in REPL mode
-- Move symbols hashing to the semantic analyzer
-- Better Garbage Collection/Memory Management
 - Tail recursion
 - Benchmark the performance to find out exactly how slow everything is
-- Replace STL containers in basic data types with C style structures
-- Extend (Create?) a standard library
+- Add more to the standard library

-#### Potential problems:

-The Codelite project uses the clang compiler, which depending on the Codelite version might not be included and so you may have to install it separately.
-Or you can just compile with gcc.